victorlaitila/ai-article-summarizer-frontend/README.md

 # AI Article Summarizer Frontend

 This is the React + Vite frontend for the AI Article Summarizer project.
-It provides a user interface to scrape and summarize articles using the backend API.
+It provides a user interface to summarize articles using the backend API.

 Backend repository can be found [here](https://github.com/victorlaitila/ai-article-summarizer-backend)